Hagerstown Suns History

 Professional baseball returned to Hagerstown in 1941 when Owen Sterling moved his Detroit Tigers affiliate to town.
 The newly-named Hagerstown Owls (Owen, Win, Luck and Sterling) joined the Class B Interstate League.
 Gene Raney purchased the team from Sterling in 1950, and the renamed Hagerstown Braves became an affiliate of the Boston Braves.

 The team moved to the Piedmont League in 1953 and once again had a name and affiliation change.
 The new Washington Senators affiliate, the Hagerstown Packets, competed until the league disbanded after the 1955 season.

 Hagerstown was without a professional team until 1981 when Lou Eliopulos began the era of Hagerstown Suns baseball.
 The Baltimore Orioles affiliate competed in the Class A Carolina League, winning the league championship in its inaugural season.

 The Suns became the Double-A affiliate for the Orioles in 1989 with a move to the Eastern League, where they remained until the team moved to Bowie, Md., in 1992.

 A new ownership group with local ties, Hagerstown Baseball, LLC, purchased the Suns in September 2010.
-The group is led by Florida businessman and general manager of Polo Trace Country Club Bruce Quinn.
-Tony Dahbura, corporate vice president of Hub Labels in Hagerstown, Dr. Mitesh Kothari of Hagerstown, and Quinn's sister, Sheri, complete the group.
-Following the announcement of the new ownership, the Nationals renewed their affiliation with the Suns through 2012.
+The group is led by Florida businessman and general manager of Polo Trace Country Club Bruce Quinn, Tony Dahbura, corporate vice president of Hub Labels in Hagerstown, Dr. Mitesh Kothari of Hagerstown, and Quinn's sister, Sheri, complete the group.